MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5060-scenario-include.md

-Get an overview about the information related to a campaign.
+Get an overview of the information related to a campaign.